Lu-Group-UKHD/MetAlyzer/README.md

 ## Quickstart

-The package takes metabolomic measurements and the quantification status (e.g. "Valid", "LOQ", "LOD") as ".xlsx" files generated from the MetIDQ&trade; software.
+The package takes metabolomic measurements and the quantification status (e.g. "Valid", "LOQ", "LOD") as ".xlsx" files generated from the WebIDQ&trade; software.
 Additionally, meta data for each sample can be provided for further analysis.

 This is an extract from one of the provided example data sets.
 ![Example_Data](vignettes/images/biocrates_output.png)